2qx/leaflet-cachestorage/README.md

     <script src="js/leaflet/leaflet.cachestorage.js"></script>

 When configuring your map later pass the following parameters.
-The `useCache` parameter should probably test if the service worker endpoint is available, but this configuration works well for debugging.
+The `useCache` parameter should probably test if the ServiceWorker endpoint (`/offline-map-tiles`) is available, but this configuration works well for debugging.

         var layer = L.tileLayer(mapTileProvider,
             {